Canada PM shrugs off U.S. NAFTA pressure, says new deal not guaranteed

 “It’s really a question of whether or not the United States wants to have a deal.
 They know exactly what it is that we are prepared to do and what we need,” he said.
 Freeland’s office did not respond to a request for comment.

-Reporting by David Lawder and David Ljunggren, writing by David Ljunggren; Editing by Nick Zieminski
+Additional reporting by David Ljunggren in Ottawa and David Shepardson in Washington, writing by David Ljunggren; Editing by Nick Zieminski